How to Choose A Manufacturing Method For Low Volume Production

 Case Study: 3D Printing Aviation Hardware Parts...In One Day

 IKEA recently announced a project that uses 3D printing to help people with disabilities.
 The project is called ThisAbles and consists of a set of free 3D printable files that improve the usability of IKEA’s products for people with disabilities--for example, an adapter to make a light switch easier to operate, and a riser that raises a couch up by several inches.

 With deadlines approaching and an unexpected equipment failure, Eric was running out of options to keep his project on schedule.
 His team had identified an issue with the placement of a piece of equipment on a prototype aircraft.
 Learn how we worked with Eric to get the replacement parts printed to keep the project on track.

 Rapid Prototyping: How to Reduce 3D Print Time

 So…whats the best material for 3D printing?
 If it were that simple, we would only offer one option!
 However, when 3D printing your model, the ideal material depends on a variety of factors.
-It's easy enough to look up material properties, but there is more to the story than that.
-Each of the materials we provide have a unique character when 3D printing beyond just the specification sheet.
 We'll cover some of the basics in this post to give you an idea what to think about.